vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

   +-------------------------+----------+
   ```

+  !!! note

+        To configure multiple drainer services, run the command such as `ADD DRAINER 192.168.8.x:9889,192.168.8.x:9889`.

-6. Set the target graph space `replication_basketballplayer` as read-only to avoid data inconsistency.
+1. Set the target graph space `replication_basketballplayer` as read-only to avoid data inconsistency.

   !!! note